observablehq/framework/docs/getting-started.md

 ### Layout

-Let’s put some finishing touches on the page and wrap up this tutorial.
+Let’s put some finishing touches on and wrap up this tutorial.

-While this rudimentary dashboard only has a single chart on it, most dashboards will have lots of charts, tables, figures, values, and other elements in view.
-To assist in laying out dashboards, Framework includes simple `grid` and `card` CSS classes with 1, 2, 3, or 4 columns.
-(You can write more elaborate customs styles if you need them, or load your preferred CSS framework.)
+While this nascent dashboard only has a single chart on it, most dashboards will have many charts, tables, values, and other elements.
+To assist layout, Framework includes simple `grid` and `card` CSS classes with 1, 2, 3, or 4 columns.
+(You can write more elaborate custom styles if needed, or load your preferred CSS framework.)

-Here’s a simple two-column grid with three cards:
+For example, here’s a two-column grid with three cards:

 ```html echo
 <div class="grid grid-cols-2">